neuralmagic/sparseml/examples/pytorch-torchvision/README.md

 You can also run `python examples/pytorch-torchvision/main.py -h` for a help printout.

-To run this script, you will need a SparseML recipe as well as an [ImageFolder](https://pytorch.org/docs/stable/torchvision/datasets.html#imagefolder) like classification dataset to train your model with.
+To run this script, you will need a SparseML recipe as well as an [ImageFolder](https://pytorch.org/docs/stable/torchvision/datasets.html#imagefolder)-like classification dataset to train your model with.

 You can learn how to build or download a recipe using the